EDX-IL/Work_Day_Scheduler/README.md

 - [Template Literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) - Very useful concept when working with strings which is the case with data-id set with an index.
 - [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) - Useful reference document on how save and retrieve to local storage.
 - [JQuery Event Object](https://api.jquery.com/category/events/event-object/) - Use resource to know to how query the event data that was passed when a button was clicked.
+- [Edit Content With Double Click](https://jsfiddle.net/Logan_Wayne/eovLdrao/) - I modified this code for my project.
+As i was using single click to edit i had to use a global boolean to store  if we were already editing.
+Without it the html was repeatedly inserted with each click

 ## Author